fonsecagabriella/carbonlens/README.md

 - Data warehouse
-    2 points: Tables are created in DWH, but not optimized 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)
+    2 points: Tables are created in DWH, but not optimized 4 points: Tables are partitioned and clustered in a way that makes sense for the upstream queries (with explanation)  -working on it

 - Transformations (dbt, spark, etc)
     4 points: Tranformations are defined with dbt, Spark or similar technologies